tonykim925/personalweb-5fa1e/src/pages/portfolio/project-2.md

 ##### Methods Used:

 1. Literature Review (200+ research articles)
 2. Focus groups (20 + focus groups with small and medium-sized organizations
 3. Survey (1540 employers + 2892 employees with Transamerica Corporation Network)

+##### My Role:

+1. Located and gathered relevant information from 55+ research articles

+2. Audited literature review coding from other researchers

+3. Conducted 15 focus groups including groups of executives, managers, and HR personnel

+4. Analyzed survey and focus group data to identify trends and insights regarding wellness program participation